ice-blockchain/cometbft/multiplex/README.md

 	mv api/github.com/ice-blockchain/cometbft/* api/cometbft/
 	rm -rf api/github.com

-### Snapshot

-This Protobuf definition consists in defining a snapshot metadata type which is used to store metadata about snapshots on disk.

-The `Snapshot` and `SnapshotItem` Protobuf messages are designed to be used in `snapshots` and `snapsapp` and are published in `cometbft.multiplex.v1`.

-Notable methods implementation include, but are not limited to:

-- `GetHeight()`: Get the block height of a `Snapshot` instance.
-- `GetFormat()`: Get the format number of a `Snapshot` instance.
-- `GetChunks()`: Get the number of chunks of a `Snapshot` instance.

-#### Generating from Protobuf definition

-	protoc -I=$GOPATH/src \
-			-I=$GOPATH/pkg/mod/github.com/cosmos/gogoproto\@v1.6.0/
-			-I=proto/ \
-			-I=multiplex/proto/ \
-			--gogofaster_out=api/ \
-			multiplex/proto/cometbft/multiplex/v1/snapshot.proto

-	mv api/github.com/ice-blockchain/cometbft/multiplex/snapshots/types/* multiplex/snapshots/types/
-	rm -rf api/github.com

 ## Testing

 Multiple unit test suites are provided with the `multiplex` package.
 You can